fiolj/sparta/doc/Section_howto.rst

     .. important:: The examples/COUPLE dir has not been added to the distribution yet.

-:ref:`Section 2.3<start-optional-packages>` of the manual describes how to build SPARTA as a library.
+:numref:`start-optional-packages` of the manual describes how to build SPARTA as a library.
 Once this is done, you can interface with SPARTA either via C++, C, Fortran, or Python (or any other language that supports a vanilla C-like interface).
 For example, from C++ you could create one (or more) "instances" of SPARTA, pass it an input script to process, or execute individual commands, all by invoking the correct class methods in SPARTA.
 From C or Fortran you can make function calls to do the same things.
-See :ref:`Section_9<python>` of the manual for a description of the Python wrapper provided with SPARTA that operates through the SPARTA library interface.
+See :numref:`python` of the manual for a description of the Python wrapper provided with SPARTA that operates through the SPARTA library interface.

 The files src/library.cpp and library.h contain the C-style interface to SPARTA.
-See :ref:`Section 6.6<howto-library>` of the manual for a description of the interface and how to extend it for your needs.
+See :numref:`howto-library` of the manual for a description of the interface and how to extend it for your needs.

 Note that the ``sparta_open()`` function that creates an instance of SPARTA takes an MPI communicator as an argument.
 This means that instance of SPARTA will run on the set of processors in the communicator.
 Thus the calling code can run SPARTA on all or a subset of processors.
 For example, a wrapper script might decide to alternate between SPARTA and another code, allowing them both to run on all the processors.
 Or it might allocate half the processors to SPARTA and half to the other code and run both codes simultaneously before syncing them up periodically.
 Or it might instantiate multiple instances of SPARTA to perform different calculations.